Trick or treat around the curriculum with these Halloween-inspired lesson plans and projects for math, science, reading, and writing.

 These hands-on Halloween math games make learning multiplication a little spooky and a lot of fun!

-To spice things up for the holidays, change out some of the traditional manipulatives and word problems with these Halloween- or fall-themed treats.
+Spice up traditional manipulatives and word problems with these Halloween and fall-themed treats.

 Spooky Arts and Crafts